-Name of Shareholders % of Capital Stock affected (Parties) Brief Description of the Transaction Metro Pacific Resources, Inc. and certain affiliates of the First Pacific Group, NTT Communications and NTT DOCOMO First Pacific Group - 25.57% of the outstanding common stock of PLDT as of December 31, 2015.
-NTT Communications and NTT DOCOMO - 20.35% of the outstanding common stock of PLDT as of December 31, 2015.
+Name of Shareholders % of Capital Stock affected (Parties) Brief Description of the Transaction Metro Pacific Resources, Inc. and certain affiliates of the First Pacific Group, NTT Communications and NTT DOCOMO First Pacific Group - 25.57% of the outstanding common stock of PLDT as of December 31, 2016.
+NTT Communications and NTT DOCOMO - 20.35% of the outstanding common stock of PLDT as of December 31, 2016.
 Cooperation Agreement among certain affiliates of the First Pacific Group, NTT Communications and NTT DOCOMO which provides for, among other things, restriction on ownership of shares of PLDT by NTT Communications and NTT DOCOMO, limitation on competition, and business cooperation.
-Please refer to Annex C-B.5: "Family, Commercial and Contractual Relations" for a more detailed description.